 Baseline identity articles

-There's much documentation about Microsoft's identity platform – Azure Active Directory (Azure AD).
+There's much documentation about Microsoft's identity platform – Microsoft Entra ID.
 For those who are just starting, it often feels overwhelming.
 Even after you learn about it, keeping up with constant innovation and change can be challenging.
 In my customer interactions I often find myself serving as "translator" between business goals and "Good, Better, Best" approaches to address these (and human "cliff notes" for these articles).
 There's rarely a perfect answer and the "right" decision is a balance of various risk factors.
 Below are some of the common questions and confusion areas I tend to discuss with customers.

-Azure AD Connect vs. Microsoft Identity Manager (MIM) vs. something else (third party or custom)?
-Save yourself a lot of headache now and in the future and go with Azure AD Connect.
+Microsoft Entra Connect vs. Microsoft Identity Manager (MIM) vs. something else (third party or custom)?
+Save yourself a lot of headache now and in the future and go with Microsoft Entra Connect.
 There are all kinds of smarts in this tool to address peculiar customer configurations and ongoing innovations.

 Some edge cases that may drive towards a more complex architecture:

 - I have multiple AD forests without network connectivity between these.
 There's a new option called Cloud Provisioning.

 - I don't have Active Directory, nor do I want to install it.
 Microsoft Entra Connect can be configures to sync from LDAP (partner may be required).